publicdocs/uscode/assets/md/titles/usc41/us/usc/t41/stI/dC/ch43/m__us_usc_t41_s4304.md

  __Amendments__

     2013—Subsec. (a)(16).
 [Pub.
 L. 113–66][/us/pl/113/66] and [Pub.
 L. 113–67][/us/pl/113/67] amended par.
 (16) generally.
 Prior to amendment, par.
 (16) read as follows: “Costs of compensation of senior executives of contractors for a fiscal year, regardless of the contract funding source, to the extent that the compensation exceeds the benchmark compensation amount determined applicable for the fiscal year by the Administrator under [section 1127 of this title][/us/usc/t41/s1127].”
+See Effective Date of 2013 Amendment notes below.

  __Effective Date of 2013 Amendment__